NeurAI-Lab/FOMO/README.md

 ## Requirements

-The code has been implemented and tested with `Python 3.8` and `PyTorch 1.12.1`.
+The code has been implemented and tested with `Python 3.8`, `PyTorch 1.12.1` and Torchattacks 3.2.7.
 To install the required packages:
 ```bash
 $ pip install -r requirements.txt
 ```

 ### Training
+Datasets used: CIFAR10, CIFAR100, SVHN, and TinyImageNet were used for training and evaluation.
+The code was built on top of the [Robust Weight Perturbation repo](https://arxiv.org/abs/2205.14826).
 Run [`LURE_main.py`](./LURE_main.py) for training the model in Anytiem framework with selective forgetting on CIFAR10 and CIFAR100.
 Run `ALMA.py` for training the model without selective forgetting which is the warm-started model.

 ```
 $ python .\LURE_main.py --data <data_dir> --log-dir <log_dir> --run <name_of_the_experiment> --dataset cifar10 --arch resnet18 \